GitHPS/PioEspressifOTA/README.md

 3v3   <-> Vcc

+***VERY IMPORTANT***
-Note that ftdi must be running 3v3 IO
+1. ftdi must be running 3v3 IO
+2. Some pins are mislabeled (GPIO04, GPIO05, TX and RX at the bottom).
+Please follow the top image.

 Test compiling:
 ```sh